-Utilising both analogue and IP CCTV equipment, Churchill Security Systems will design a system which meets the individual needs of the client along with a wide range of software to enable remote viewing via the internet, mobile phones and tablets.
+Utilising both analogue and IP CCTV equipment, Churchill Security Systems can design a system which meets the individual needs of the customer along with a wide range of software to enable remote viewing via the internet, mobile phones and tablets.
 CCTV systems can be configured for remote monitoring via an ARC (alarm receiving centre) and can be integrated with access control and intruder alarm systems.
+OK, so without getting too technical...

 ANALOGUE CCTV EXPLAINED